Why is my ceiling fan not working

 Electrical

-The answer to 'why is my ceiling fan not working' is that there are several common causes, including a faulty switch, loose wiring, a bad motor, or a problem with the capacitor.
-Symptoms may include the fan not spinning at all, spinning slowly, or making strange noises.
+The answer to 'why is my ceiling fan not working' is that there are several common causes, including a blown fuse or tripped circuit breaker, a faulty wall switch, a loose or damaged electrical connection, or a problem with the fan motor itself.
+Symptoms may include the fan not turning on at all, the fan making strange noises, or the fan only running intermittently.

 Step-by-Step Guide